smartcontractkit/chainlink-local/README.md

 ## Chainlink Local

+Chainlink Local is a simulator for developers to be able to use Chainlink CCIP locally in Hardhat and Foundry.

-Chainlink Local is a set of smart contracts and scripts that aims to enable the development of Chainlink-enabled smart contracts within a local blockchain environment.
+It is a set of smart contracts and scripts that aims to enable you to build, deploy and execute CCIP token transfers and arbitrary messages on a local Hardhat or Anvil (Foundry) node, both with and without forking.

 ### Installation